adobe/experience-platform-workshop-201901/chapters/chapter-4.md

 #### Ingesting data into your Profile dataset

-1. Click on your newly created "SPP Profile" dataset.
+1. Go back to the "Data" tab.
+Click on your newly created "SPP Profile" dataset.
 Select "Browse" under "Add Data" on the right and navigate to the data file we've provided, ProfileDataSample.parquet.

    ![](../images/chapter-4/ui-2-dataset_creation4.png)